aehrc/pathling/site/docs/server/configuration.md

 - `pathling.async.enabled` - (default: `true`) Enables asynchronous processing
   for those operations that support it, when explicitly requested.

+- `pathling.async.varyHeadersExcludedFromCacheKey` - (default: `Accept`,
+  `Accept-Encoding`) A subset  of `pathling.httpCaching.vary` HTTP headers, which should be excluded from determining that asynchronous requests are equivalent and can be routed to the same asynchronous job.

 ### Encoding

 - `pathling.encoding.maxNestingLevel` - (default: `3`) Controls the maximum